 To continue scaling and delivering significant ROI with their accounts, brands need to turn their paid social approach on its head.

-Here’s what we recommend, based on our decades of experience working with eCommerce clients in this field:
+Here’s what we recommend, based on our decades of experience in this field:

-If you want to see success with your Facebook advertising campaigns, you have to learn to trust its automation systems.
+If you want to see success with your Facebook advertising campaigns, you have to learn to trust Meta’s automation systems.

 There’s often an initial hesitancy from our clients when we suggest using Facebook’s algorithm to target audiences and optimize campaigns.
 They (understandably) worry about their valuable ad dollars being wasted with broader audiences, especially when they’re used to having such a tight rein on their campaigns.